 If there is no possibility, create one.
 If there is no paradigm, invent one.
 If there is no tool, build one.

-Germany: Structure, Architecture & Solving Problems at Scale
+Germany: Precision, Regulation & Architecture at Scale

 The Journey Continues